jkphl/node-iconizr/README.md

 The `createIconKit()` method will refuse to run if you don't pass exactly four arguments:

 1. A path to be used as the **input directory** containing the SVG images for sprite creation.
 A relative path refers to the current working directory.
-2. A main / default **output directory**, used for creating the output files (CSS / Sass / LESS etc., if activated and not specified otherwise; see the [svg-sprite rendering options](https://github.com/jkphl/svg-sprite/blob/master/README.md#rendering-configuration)) and serving as a base for the sprite subdirectory given by `spritedir` see ([svg-sprite configuration options](https://github.com/jkphl/svg-sprite#available-options)).
+2. A main / default **output directory**, used for creating the stylesheet resources (CSS / Sass / LESS etc. if activated and not specified otherwise; see the [svg-sprite rendering options](https://github.com/jkphl/svg-sprite/blob/master/README.md#rendering-configuration)) and serving as a base for the sprite subdirectory given by `spritedir` see ([svg-sprite configuration options](https://github.com/jkphl/svg-sprite#available-options)).
 A relative path refers to the current working directory.
-3. An object with [configuration options](#available-options) (both [svg-sprite](https://github.com/jkphl/svg-sprite#available-options) and [iconizr specific](#available-options) ones).
+3. An object with [configuration options](#available-options) (for both [svg-sprite](https://github.com/jkphl/svg-sprite#available-options) and [iconizr specific](#available-options)).
 None of these options is mandatory, so you may pass an empty object `{}` here.
 4. A callback to be run when the sprite creation has finished (with or without error).

 Configuration